jonas089/Rust/Readme.md

-# To Mark: Currently on Chapter 4.3
+# To Mark: Currently on Chapter 5.1
 ## Latest Changes:
++ Finished 4.3 - Slices